Skjervøy Municipality

-The 474 km2 municipality is the 212th largest by area out of the 356 municipalities in Norway.
-Skjervøy is the 237th most populous municipality in Norway with a population of 2,804.
-The municipality's population density is 5.9 PD/km2 and its population has decreased by 2.6% over the previous 10-year period.
+The 474 km2 municipality is the 211th largest by area out of the 357 municipalities in Norway.
+Skjervøy is the 240th most populous municipality in Norway with a population of 2,794.
+The municipality's population density is 5.9 PD/km2 and its population has decreased by 3% over the previous 10-year period.

 General information

-The municipality of Skjervøe (later spelled Skjervøy) was established on 1 January 1838 (see formannskapsdistrikt law).
+The large municipality of Skjervøe (later spelled Skjervøy) was established on 1 January 1838 (see formannskapsdistrikt law).
 In 1863, the southeastern (inland) part of the municipality (population: 1,677) was separated to form the new Kvænangen Municipality.
 This left 2,785 people in Skjervøy.
-Then on 1 January 1886 the southern part of the municipality (population: 1,057) was separated from Skjervøy to form the new Nordreisa Municipality.
-This left 2,096 inhabitants in Skjervøy.
+Then on 1 January 1886, the southern part of the municipality (population: 1,057) was separated from Skjervøy to form the new Nordreisa Municipality.
+This left 2,096 inhabitants in Skjervøy Municipality.

-On 1 January 1890, the Trætten and Loppevolden farms (population: 32) were transferred from Skjervøy to Nordreisa.
-On 1 January 1965, the Meilands area (population: 12) was transferred to Kvænangen.
-On 1 January 1972, the parts of Skjervøy lying on the mainland (population: 1,556) were transferred from Skjervøy to Nordreisa, and the uninhabited Mannskarvik farm was transferred to Kvænangen.
-Then on 1 January 1982 the southern part of the island of Uløya (population: 128) was transferred from Skjervøy to Nordreisa.
+On 1 January 1890, the Trætten and Loppevolden farms (population: 32) were transferred from Skjervøy Municipality to Nordreisa Municipality.
+On 1 January 1965, the Meilands area (population: 12) was transferred to Kvænangen Municipality.
+On 1 January 1972, the southern part of the island of Uløya and most of Skjervøy Municipality located on the mainland (population: 1,556) were all transferred from Skjervøy Municipality to Nordreisa Municipality.
+Also on that date, the uninhabited Mannskarvik farm was transferred from Skjervøy Municipality to Kvænangen Municipality.
+Then on 1 January 1982, the Hamneidet area on the mainland (population: 128) was transferred from Skjervøy Municipality to Nordreisa Municipality.
+After this, Skjervøy Municipality only included land on islands and nothing on the mainland.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.

 Name

 The municipality (originally the parish) is named after the small island of Skjervøya (Skerføy) since the first Skjervøy Church was built there.
 The first element is skerf which means "rocky ground".
 The last element is øy which means "island".
-Historically, the name was spelled Skjervøe and then more recently it was spelled Skjervø.
-In 1909, the name was changed to the present spelling Skjervøy.
+Historically, the name of the municipality was spelled Skjervøe or Skjervø.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Skjervøy.